-Adult Services provides a variety of specialized services to adults ages 18 and up whose condition or circumstances make them vulnerable to abuse, neglect and exploitation by others.
+Adult Protective Services provides a variety of specialized services to adults ages 18 and up whose condition or circumstances make them vulnerable to abuse, neglect and exploitation by others.

 The objective of PSA is to keep individuals over the age of 18 safe from harm due to their own inability to care for themselves or because of neglect or abuse by others.
 An effort is made to keep individuals in the community or in the least restrictive environment.
 PSA staff collaborate with other community agencies that may be able to provide needed services.